cristina-sirbu/cristina-sirbu/README.md

 ## ✨ What colleagues say about me

 - 📚 **Clarity & Documentation:** Known for thorough and accessible documentation that helps teams move faster.
-- 🤝 **Team Spirit:** Recognized for initiative, mentoring, and clear communication across functions.
+- 🤝 **Team Spirit:** Recognized for initiative and clear communication across functions.
-- 🎙 **Knowledge Sharing:** Presented internally on Kubernetes, architectural decisions, and developer productivity topics.

 ---